Associate Professor Greg Darby has been teaching Industrial Design at the College for

 Creative Studies for 11 years.
 Greg is a graduate from the College for Creative Studies

-Greg Darby is a professional Industrial Designer who graduated from CCS in 1996 with a focus in consumer product and furniture design.
-He began his design career at Steelcase in Grand Rapids, Michigan, where he designed and reintroduced two high-end wood office systems for Stow Davis and other various office furniture products for the Steelcase’s Wood furniture division.
+with a focus on consumer product design and furniture design, and has been working in the design field for 20 years.
+He began his career at Steelcase in Grand Rapids Mi., where he designed and reintroduced two high-end wood office systems for Stow Davis, and other various office furniture products for the Steelcase’s Wood furniture division.

-In 1998, Darby became a senior designer at the Detroit-area design consultancy, Sundberg-Ferar, where he worked for 6 years.
-While at Sundberg-Ferar, Darby worked on a wide variety of design projects including automotive interior components, medical equipment, residential furniture, and home appliances.
-He was the design lead for Kenmore Brand refrigeration products for 5 years, where he helped introduce the Kenmore Elite line of appliances and the first contoured refrigerator door to be offered in the US.
-In 2003 he began working independently where he continues to consults with various Detroit area clients.
-For 2 years, he taught computer modeling and various Product design courses as an adjunct faculty member, and in the fall of 2005 he became a full time faculty member in the Industrial Design /Product Design department.
+In 1998, he became a senior designer at Sundberg-Ferar, a product design consultancy in the metro Detroit area, where he worked for 6 years.
+While at Sundberg-Ferar, he worked on a wide variety of design projects including automotive interior components, medical equipment, residential furniture, and home appliances.
+He was the design lead for Kenmore Brand refrigeration products for 5 years, where he helped introduce the Kenmore Elite line of appliances.
+Since 2003, he continues to consult with various Detroit area clients working on projects from digital modeling, prototyping and consumer products.

 - Associate Professor